-1. Navigate to Administration > User Permissions > User Data.

-CMS Supervisor displays the list of users administered for the system.

-- 3. Administer the options as described in User field definitions on page 217.
+- 1. Navigate to Administration > User Permissions > User Data. - CMS Supervisor displays the list of users administered for the system. - 2.
+Click Modify on the user you want to change. - CMS Supervisor displays the Modify Item window. - 3.
+Administer the options as described in User field definitions on page 205.
 You cannot modify the User ID option. - 4.
 Click OK to commit the operation.
-Click Cancel to cancel the operation.
+Click Cancel to cancel the operation. - CMS Supervisor displays a confirmation message. - 5.
+Click OK. - CMS Supervisor displays an updated list of items.

-Modifying users using the PC Client Procedure
+Modifying users using the PC Client